Skip to content

 U.S. State Data Privacy Laws

-Each is a comprehensive data privacy legislation that applies both to in-state businesses and websites, as well as other businesses that collect, sell, or share the personal information of in-state consumers.
+Each act represents comprehensive data privacy legislation that applies both to in-state businesses and websites, as well as other businesses that collect, sell, or share the personal information of in-state consumers.

 Let's take a closer look at each privacy and data protection regulation and understand how it deals with consumer consent, data security requirements, consumers' data, and international data transfers.